 The best way to get around Uppsala is by bicycle.
 It is an easy and cheap way of getting around town.
 A used bike costs between 600 and 1,000 SEK.
 It is important to remember Swedish traffic laws; bicycles must have front and back bike lights.
 While helmets are not mandatory, the university encourages that you wear one.
 There is also an efficient and modern bus system in Uppsala.

-during you study time
+During you study time

 The Department of Economic History is located at Ekonomikum Campus which houses research and education in economics and social sciences.
-Uppsala Univesity has more than ten campuses in total.
+Uppsala University has more than ten campuses in total.
 Your course schedule will show where your courses are located.

 Find your campus

-How to buy or borrow course litterature:
+How to buy or borrow course literature:

-Grading system The grading systems used at Uppsala vary between faculties.
+The grading systems used at Uppsala vary between faculties.
 Failing grades will not appear on your transcripts.
 If you pass a course, there is no opportunity to retake the course for a higher grade.

 Studying and stress